 Wild Seafood Connection is produced by Colibri NW.
-Happening February 27, 2025.
+Registration is now open for February 26, 2026, in Bellingham.

 Bobby Briscoe is a fourth-generation fisherman who was born and raised in Bellingham.
 He is a life-long independent businessman who has operated commercial fishing vessels for more than 40 years out of Squalicum Harbor and has worked in ports from California to Alaska.
 Bobby Briscoe has served as president of the Puget Sound Crab Fisherman Association.